ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 - the MCTS-based calibration $ p', v' $ (the green curves) has much lower error,
 - the self-generated calibration $ \hat p', \hat v' $ (the blue curves) lies in the middle, closer to the basic estimation.

 This result implies that combining feature $ x $ and contextual feature $ \phi $ together can **significantly** lower the prediction error.
 However, combinig feature $ x $ and imitation $ \hat\phi $ together only leads to a small improvement.
-This is probably because it is rather difficult for the network to learn a non-static (continuously changing; not one-to-one mapping) contextural feature $ \phi $.
+This is probably because it is rather difficult for the network to imitate the non-static (continuously changing; not one-to-one mapping) contextural feature $ \phi $.

 ###### Gameplay Performance